Fancher History, Family Crest & Coats of Arms

 The history of the Fancher family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living at Fanshawe Gate Hall in the county of Derbyshire.

-The surname Fancher was first found in Derbyshire.
-The family held high distinction at Fanshawe Gate from early times.
-This was the site where Thomas Fanshawe (1533-1601), the Queen's Remembrancer and his descendants hailed.
 Very little is known of the earlier lineage apart from the fact that he was the eldest son of John Fanshawe of Fanshawe Gate and had an uncle name Henry Fanshawe.
 In addition to Fanshawe Gate, he held estates in Ware Park, Hertfordshire and Jenkins, in Barking, Essex; presumably some were inherited through the family.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Fancher include Fanshaw, Fanshawe and others.